 - Actively promote a co-operative, mutually respectful approach in all our relationships – with other staff, with pupils, with parents and carers and other partners.

 - Establish a few positively phrased rules about behavior that are consistently applied by all staff.

 - Identify and develop opportunities for increased inclusion for all our pupils.

 The School Structure

-Within these departments pupils work in classes of 5-14 pupils, more if they are doing something like Performing Arts.
+Within these departments pupils work in classes of 9-16 pupils, more if they are doing something like Performing Arts or joint work in Topic.
 They are sometimes withdrawn for even smaller group or individual work, for speech therapy, or for mentoring.

-Each class has at least a teacher and a teaching assistant.
-Sometimes, if for instance a particular child in a class needs one-to-one support, there may be more than one teaching assistant.
+Each class has at least a teacher and two teaching assistants.
+Sometimes, if for instance a particular child in a class needs one-to-one support, there may be more than this.

 In Lower School, especially in primary, lessons tend to be led for much of the time by one teacher, the form teacher.
-This is because we feel they need that security.
+This is because we feel they need that security and continuity.